-Other (places detail)

-Other (please detail)

-✓ Positive Handling - Physical interventions used and duration of restraints
+Positive Handling - Physical interventions used and duration of restraints

 Help hug Sitting wrap Other:

-Standing double elbow Standing wrap
+Standing double elbow Standir ng wrap

-Sitting double elbow One person/Two person
+Sitting double elbow es /Two person cort

-Why was this in the heat interest of the shild?

-Why was this in the best interest of the child?
+Why was this in the best intere est of the child?

-Detail any medical intervention n that may have been actioned as a result of the incident:
+Detail any medical intervention hat may have been actioned as a result of the incident.

-Injury to child: Action n taken:
+Injury to child: n taken:

+hairmanta ataff A ati a

-Injury to staff: Action n taken:
+Injury to staff: Actio n taken:

-Injury to others: Action n taken:
+Injury to others: Actio n taken:

-✓ Action following the eve ent:
+✓ Action following the event:

-✓ Action following the event: Designated person for safeguarding has checked this record
+Designated person for safeguarding has checked this record

 Parent/guardian informed

 Risk assessment to be carried out/reviewed

 Positive Handling plan to be completed/reviewed

 Procedural change

 Child support:

-Staff support:
+Staff support: Completed by: Role:

-Completed by: Role:
+Completed by: